pygmy-twylyte/amble/docs/zed_extension.md

 # Zed Editor Setup for Amble

 The `zed-amble-ext` project provides (I hope) a first-class authoring experience for Amble’s DSL inside the [Zed editor](https://zed.dev).
-It bundles syntax highlighting, code completion, symbol navigation, inline diagnostics, and formatting powered by a tree-sitter parser and a language server (written in Rust).
+It bundles syntax highlighting, code completion, symbol navigation, hover information, inline diagnostics, and formatting powered by a tree-sitter parser and a language server.

 ## Install the extension